Nicholas Casswell Bulleid M.W., M.Sc., B.Sc. (Hons)

 He believes he has too many interests for his or their own good, including music – in particular singing - trout fishing, wood-working, various sports, gardening and cooking.

-He lives with his wife Susan and two young sons in Canberra, travelling to the chilly Southern Tablelands of New South Wales where he manages his own Hatherleigh vineyard and tries to coax pinot noir to ripeness.
+He lives with his two sons in Canberra, travelling to the chilly Southern Tablelands of New South Wales where he manages his own Hatherleigh vineyard and tries to coax pinot noir to ripeness.